wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.4.3 =
+* Add the option to prevent downloading the remote images in the blog media library for the new posts

 = 3.4.2 =
 * Fixed some queries for a better speed in backend
 * Fixed Open Graph for Home Page